Edward-RSE/OpenSBLI-HDF5-Stride/docs/performance.md

 Still takes longer.
 Although, I'm not sure why it takes longer to write a slice to disk on Iridis X, when it takes less time to write the "regular" output to disk.
 I presume this is something to do with the parallel file system.

+## Optimisation

+The underlying issue for the strided output being slower, or comparable, is because it copies data from one `ops_dat` to another which the regular output methods don't do.
+So we are doing extra work.
+There's no way around this, unless changes are made to the OPS HDF5 API.
+It would require either changing `fetch_loop_slab()` to include a `stride` argument and accounting for it in the various loops, or by unifying the HDF5 to use HDF5 Hyperslabs which include a stride parameter.
+Hyperslabs already are used in OPS, but only seem to be present in the MPI API.